 Today, RenderMan has been completely modernized, with a state-of-the-art ray tracing architecture.
-Used in the biggest blockbusters, such as Rogue One: A Star Wars Story and The Jungle Book, RenderMan is capable of delivering the highest quality visual effects with unparalleled creative flexibility and artistic control.
+Used in the biggest blockbusters and episodic series, such as The Mandalorian, Lightyear and Avatar: The Way of Water, RenderMan is capable of delivering the highest quality visual effects with unparalleled creative flexibility and artistic control.

-For artists, RenderMan is easier than ever to use with single pass workflows and interactive shading and lighting, while continuing its tradition of reliability and expandability.
+For artists, RenderMan is easier than ever to use with single pass workflows and interactive shading, lighting, and look development, while continuing its tradition of reliability and expandability.

-RenderMan offers customers fully integrated plugins for seamless integration with Autodesk Maya, SideFX Houdini, Blender and The Foundry's Katana, and is also available as a stand alone renderer.
+RenderMan is not only a standalone rendering powerhouse, it offers customers fully integrated plugins for Autodesk Maya, SideFX Houdini, Foundry's Katana, and Blender.

 Award Winning Software

-Pixar's RenderMan has been used in almost every Visual Effects Academy Award Winner and Nominee for over 15 years, including this year's winner The Jungle Book.Learn More >
+Pixar's RenderMan has been used in almost every Visual Effects Academy Award Winner and Nominee.
+Our friends at WIRED can tell you all about it.Learn More >

 The Academy has also recognized the technological advancements of RenderMan's development team with numerous Sci-Tech awards, giving RenderMan users an amazing groundwork of production-proven experience.

 - 2011 - Scientific & Engineering Award David Laur was honored for his work with Pixar's Alfred render queue management system.
 A total of six developers were honored for their work on various queueing systems which have allowed studios to process the large amounts of data required for 3D animation and visual effects.
-At the award ceremony David Laur pondered the possible effects of Academy recognition, "It's certainly true that nobody grows up to say 'I want to be a queuing systems engineer,'" he told the audience.
+At the award ceremony, David Laur pondered the possible effects of Academy recognition, "It's certainly true that nobody grows up to say 'I want to be a queuing systems engineer,'" he told the audience.
 "Now there'll be action figures."
-Listen to a complete interview with David Laur discussing Pixar's Alfred at the Pixar Podcast Pixar Podcast

 - 2001 - Academy Award of Merit - "Oscar®" Ed Catmull, Loren Carpenter, and Rob Cook, were honored with an Academy Award® of Merit (Oscar®) “for significant advancements to the field of motion picture rendering as exemplified in Pixar’s RenderMan®.”
 This was the first Oscar awarded to the developers of a software package for its outstanding contributions to the field.